-An Appropriate Assessment (AA) was undertaken in line with the requirements of Article 6[3] of the EU Habitats Directive (EC 92/43/EEC) on the Conservation of Natural Habitats and of Wild Fauna and Flora; the Planning and Development (Amendment) Act 2010; and the European Union (Birds and Natural Habitats) Regulations 2011 as amended, for the development of a recreational trail and boardwalk linking Carn Park Forest Walk and the Baylin Bog Trail, Baylin, Co.
+Attached within Appendix 2 of this report, an Appropriate Assessment (AA) in line with the requirements of Article 6[3] of the EU Habitats Directive (EC 92/43/EEC) on the Conservation of Natural Habitats and of Wild Fauna and Flora; the Planning and Development (Amendment) Act 2010; and the European Union (Birds and Natural Habitats) Regulations 2011 as amended, for the development of a recreational trail and boardwalk linking Carn Park Forest Walk and the Baylin Bog Trail, Baylin, Co.
 Westmeath.
-The assessment concluded that no impacts are likely as a result of the proposed works on the conservation objectives or overall integrity of Carn Park Bog SAC 002336 due to the scale and nature of the works, and the lack of any pathways for indirect impact on any other European site.
-It was therefore recommended that Stage 2 Appropriate Assessment is not required, and the project is screened out.
+This screening exercise aims to determine whether the proposed works have the potential to significantly impact upon the conservation objectives and overall integrity of any Natura 2000 sites.
+This assessment is based upon a desk study and field work carried out by suitably qualified ecologists.
+Also included is a general assessment of the ecological status of the site and the potential impacts of the proposed works on the ecology of the surrounding area, including Designated Sites.
+For the full AA screening report, please refer to Appendix 2.